What is Long Unwinding: Is Long Unwinding Good or Bad?

 Long Unwinding Meaning

 Long unwinding refers to a situation where traders or investors who had previously purchased some stocks with the expectation that their value would rise in the long term now decide to sell those stocks.
-In simple words, it’s like undoing or closing out a long position bet that you took on any stock.
+In simple words, it’s like undoing or ending a long position bet that you took on any stock.

-Now, this unwinding can happen for various reasons, such as changes in market conditions, profit-taking, or a shift in the investor’s outlook.
 Let’s say you think of investing your money somewhere else, and now you think – “You know what?
 It’s time to cash in.”
 This is what unwinding in the stock market is.

 Imagine there’s a trader named Ravi.